eharris99/codestars/problemset_5/blog posts on medium/delegatesprotocolsblogpost8:29.md

-Link to medium blog post on delegates and protocols, and MVC is [here] (https://medium.com/@eliseharris99/delegates-protocols-and-mvc-fdc2cffb19e5)
+Link to medium blog post on delegates and protocols is [here] (https://medium.com/@eliseharris99/delegates-protocols-and-mvc-fdc2cffb19e5)